Adel Mechaal

-Adel Mechaal Mechaal (born 5 December 1990) is a Morocco-born Spanish middle- and long-distance runner.
+Adel Mechaal Mechaal (born 5 December 1990) is a middle- and long-distance runner.
+Born in Morocco, he represents Spain internationally.
 In the 1500 metres, he placed fourth at the 2017 World Championships, and fifth at the 2020 Tokyo Olympics.
-Over the 3000 and 5000 metres, Mechaal is a four-time European Championship medallist.
+Over the 5000 metres, Mechaal won the silver medal at the 2016 European Championships.
+He is a three-time European Indoor Championships 3000 metres medallist.
 He also won two medals for the men's senior races at the European Cross Country Championships.

+Mechaal is the Spanish indoor record holder for the 1500 m.
+He won multiple national outdoor and indoor titles between 2015 and 2023 (1500 m, 3000 m and 5000 m).